Last updated: 12/01/2012

 • It has a very good antenna, so it performs better

-• It uses Ethernet Cat5 cable to connect to the WiFiRanger router, so there is no signal attenuation like found with a remotely mounted router antenna (such as Jefa routers with an antenna extension).
+• It uses Ethernet Cat5 cable to connect to the interior WiFiRanger router, so there is no signal attenuation like found with a remotely mounted router antenna (such as Jefa routers with an antenna extension).

 click to expand

-Bullet2.jpg (37630 bytes)Bullet as Booster.jpg (52683 bytes)Bullet Painters Pole close.jpg (56075 bytes)Bullet Mount 1 close.jpg (50928 bytes)There are more pictures of the Mobile in my Picasa Album, along with an example of mounting a home-built version of the Mobile on a batwing.
+Bullet2.jpg (37630 bytes)Bullet as Booster.jpg (52683 bytes)Bullet Painters Pole close.jpg (56075 bytes)Bullet Mount 1 close.jpg (50928 bytes)The pictures here show some alternative mounting methods.

 Dream Cellular Internet System